Noxcrew/noxesium/README.md

 ### Performance

-Noxesium contains a performance patch which reworks UI rendering to have a dynamic fps.
-Instead of rendering the UI every frame it gets rendered between 20 and 60 times a second.
-Whenever a UI element changes it starts getting rendered at 60 fps, while UI elements that rarely change render at 20 fps.
-These are currently experimental and have to manually be enabled in the Noxesium configuration screen.
+Noxesium contains an optional performance patch which limits UI rendering to be limited to 60 fps which can improve fps at high values.
+There is an additional setting available to enable dynamic UI fps lowering, going down to 20 fps.

 ### Bugfixes